rudra-singh1/scn-documentation/faq/connection.md

 ## Registration
 To connect to the internet through the Seattle Community Network, you will need to register with us.

-To register, you can contact us by:
+To register, you can:
-- Emailing lcl@seattlecommunitynetwork.org
+- Email lcl@seattlecommunitynetwork.org
-- Contacting us by phone and leaving a voice mail or text at (253) 655-7221.
+- Contact us by phone at (253) 655-7221 and leaving a voice mail or text.

 ## Hardware
 Once your registration is processed, you will receive the necessary hardware to connect to the network.